 These rolls were made with long-forgotten Chinese sausages in the freezer.
 I had been cleaning out the freezer for weeks, cooking what ought to be cooked, to make way for the Holiday stuff.
 I could have cooked the Chinese sausages with eggs and scallions or with kangkong (swamp spinach) and sweet soy sauce but I was in the mood for baking so I made rolls — in the same afternoon that I made the Swedish coffee bread.
 Speedy was a very happy man when he came home that day.

-1 c. of all-purpose flour (plus more for dusting)
+- 1 cup all-purpose flour (plus more for dusting)

-2 to 3 tbsps. of fine bread crumbs
+- 2 to 3 tablespoons fine bread crumbs

-125 g. of cheese, cut into small cubes
+- 125 grams cheese cut into small cubes

-150 g of cooked sausages (or ham), sliced or chopped
+- 150 grams cooked sausages (or ham), sliced or chopped

 - Make the bread.
 Whisk together the flours and salt.

-The rolls can be served straight out of the oven as they’re really best while hot — just be careful when you bite because the hot filling might burn your mouth.
+- The sausage and cheese rolls can be served straight out of the oven as they’re really best while hot — just be careful when you bite because the hot filling might burn your mouth.